kieran-nichols/kieran-nichols.github.io/content/Post1.md

 and the biomechanical evaluation of robotic prostheses for human walking.
 Ph.D. candidate at the University of Wisconsin-Madison, with a graduate date of August 2023.

+I used these tutroials to set up my blog: https://www.getpelican.com/ and https://shahayush.com/2020/03/web-pelican-pt1-setup/

 [headshot_photo]: {static}/images/KieranNicholsColor-300x300.png